JorgeF123/SimpleBlockchain/README.md

 ## Learning Journey

 This project began as a tutorial-based implementation to learn blockchain fundamentals.
-I've fixed bugs (nonce calculation) and extended it with a Spring Boot web application framework to provide REST API endpoints for blockchain interactions.
+I've fixed bugs and extended it with a Spring Boot web application framework to provide REST API endpoints for blockchain interactions.

 ## Current Features